Longwood in Spain

 a.
 Research and find a name in Spanish that you would like to be called during the program.
 We will not be speaking English for the most part while we are in Spain, so we want to be able to use Spanish when we talk to each other.
 Bring your name to the meeting and be ready to introduce yourself. (“Me llamo Lily; encantada de conocerte.”)

-If you have not applied for your passport, do so in November or early December.
+If you have not applied for your passport, do so in November or earlier!
 This is very important.

 How to apply,